solomonboundy1/HobbyWebApplication/README.md

 ## Running the tests

-We use three testing frameworks to test the functionality of the program; JUnit, Selenium and Mockito.
+I use three testing frameworks to test the functionality of the program; JUnit, Selenium and Mockito.

 JUnit is used for testing individual units or methods of classes, whereas mockito is used for integration testing to test the functionality between the SQL Database and the code in the java files.